bu-ist/bu-django-bootstrap/README.md

 2) Now, you will need to clone the git repository that you will be working on into a folder called `repo` that matchs the one found in the top level of this Bootstrap.
 The repo folder already exists in order to satify dependencies within the vagrant VM when you first ran ``vagrant up``.
 Just make sure to __REPLACE__ the existing `repo` folder with the new one that will contain the existing project source.

 From here on in, Whatever the operation you choose to run, the [quickstart](https://github.com/bu-ist/bu-django-bootstrap/blob/master/README.md#quickstart) instructions should be sufficient in getting you there.
 For example, If you need to install dependencies, just remember to run `$ vagrant ssh` prior to completing any django related tasks, then execute the `$ pip install -r requirements.txt command` as before.

+When all is said and done, the final url for the application should be http://localhost:8080

 LAST BUT NOT LEAST: